ShuangyiTong/VRPainExptGuide/README.md

 One can always fall back to use VR headset as a big screen, and all interaction is done by pressing keys.
 In that case, it might be easier to run a monitor-based task rather than seeking to use VR.

+# Part 1: Simple Task Setup
 ## Preparation

 ### Hardware

 VR headset: There are two main stream VR headsets.
 One is PC-based and the headset is essentially a display.
 HTC Vive is the main manufacturer for PC-based VR.
 The other one is a standalone headset which the headset has a mobile operating system installed.
-Standalone headset has poorer performance, but it can be connected to PC and acts as a display for PC VR as well.
+Standalone headset has generally poorer performance when running on its own, but it can be connected to PC and acts as a display for PC VR as well.
 We currently use HTC Vive Pro Eye for lab experiments.
 It was the only headset with built-in eye tracking functionality when we made the purchase.
 However, there are more companies developing high-end VR headsets now.
 Recently released Pico 4 Enterprise and Meta Quest Pro are also equipped with eye tracking.
 We are keen to test their possibility to be used in lab environment.
-Pico 4 Enterprise and Meta Quest Pro are standalone headsets.
+Pico 4 Enterprise and Meta Quest Pro are both standalone headsets.

 We still prefer to use PC-based VR, not only because PC is more powerful but also PC can handle other datastream from other devices better (for example, EEG data).
 VR application usually require a good graphics hardware to run the game.
 Hardware updates frequently, so here we only show our currently running lab PC's specifications.